eme64/blog/_posts/2026-03-19-VectorAPI-dot-product.md

 We see that the multiplications (and the loads before that) can be executed independently, they do not depend on any prior computation.
 The CPU can schedule multiplications in parallel.
 But the additions depend on the result of the previous additions.
-The CPU can only schedule the an addition if its inputs are available.
+The CPU can only schedule the addition if its inputs are ready, then needs to wait a few cycles for the addition to complete.
-The the CPU needs to wait a few cycles for the addition to complete, and then the result is ready as the input to the next addition.
+At that point the result is ready as the input to the next addition.
 This creates a rigid reduction chain, where the latency of the addition operations dominates the performance.

 **Solving the Latency Problem: Recursive Folding**

-Let us assume that the addition operation is [associative](https://en.wikipedia.org/wiki/Associative_property), i.e. we are able to rearrange the parenthesis: `(a + b) + c` = `a + (b + c)`.
+Let us assume that the addition operation is [associative](https://en.wikipedia.org/wiki/Associative_property), i.e. we are able to rearrange the parentheses: `(a + b) + c` = `a + (b + c)`.
 This allows us to reassociate the additions and break down the latency chain.
 This is exactly what the Vector API [reduceLanes](https://en.wikipedia.org/wiki/Associative_property) operation does when compiled by HotSpot.
 It uses the recursive folding trick: it recursively splits the vector into two halves, and adds those up lane-wise,